Iran entrenched on its border creates nightmare scenario for Israel

 On Sunday, Trump condemned what he described as a "mindless CHEMICAL attack in Syria," laying the blame at the feet of Russia's Vladimir Putin, Assad and Iran.

-Monday’s Israeli missile strikes also followed a spike in cross-border firing earlier this year.
+The IsraelI missile strikes on Monday also followed a spike in cross-border firing earlier this year.
 On Feb.
 10, the Israeli military shot down an Iranian drone launched from Syria into Israeli airspace.

-Paul Goldman reported from Tel Aviv, and F. Brinley Bruton reported from London.
+Paul Goldman reported from Tel Aviv, and F. Brinley Bruton from London.